ts-stack/markdown/README.md

 ### Example of setting a simple block rule

-This functionality is still available only in the `dev` branch.

 If you need to set simple rules, when you do not need recursiveness or other advanced features, you can use the `Marked.setBlockRule()` method: